-The Hamilton County School District and Title I schools surveyed parents and community in the Spring of 2017 using the 5essentials Survey (online) and May 2018, with the Hamilton County Title 1 Parent Survey (English and Spanish-paper version) to assess the effectiveness of the parent involvement program.
+The Hamilton County School District and Title 1 schools surveyed parents and community in the Spring of 2019 using the Hamilton County Parent Survey (English and Spanish-paper version) to assess the effectiveness of the parent involvement program.
 The results of the surveys were analyzed by a third-party evaluator and results shared with schools and community.

-The Title 1 Parent Survey data indicate:
+The Title I Parent Survey data indicate:

-- 1) The majority of parent involvement activities were successfully implemented in 2017-2018 with 90% of components meeting the 70% criterion. - 2) Parents continue to feel welcome at their child's school.
-The percent positive for the last three years has been 100%, 94% and 94% respectively. - The major barriers to parent involvement seems to be conflict with work schedules (61%).

-2. Parent & Family Engagement Mission Statement
+- The majority of parent involvement activities were successfully implemented during 2018-2019 with 75% of the components meeting the the 70% criterion. - 2) Parents continue to feel welcome at their child's school.
+The percent positive for the last three years has been 94%, 93%, and 92% respectively. - 3) The major barrier to parent involvement seems be be conflict with work schedules (31%) - 2.
+Parent & Family Engagement Mission Statement